hirememorey/yesand-music/docs/CONTROL_PLANE.md

-## Chat-driven Control Plane for GarageBand
+## Chat-driven Control Plane for Ardour

 ### Purpose
-Use Cursor chat as a real-time control plane to influence GarageBand via MIDI.
+Use Cursor chat as a real-time control plane to influence Ardour via MIDI and eventually perform semantic MIDI editing.
 Precision sync is not required; nondeterministic, improvisatory output is desirable.
 Optional project context (key, track names) may inform behavior.

+### Vision: Semantic MIDI Editing
+The ultimate goal is to enable natural language commands like:
+- **"Make the bass beat from measures 8-12 jazzier"** - Intelligent musical modifications
+- **"Simplify the harmony in the chorus"** - Context-aware editing
+- **"Add more syncopation to the drums"** - Style transformations
+- **"Make it more aggressive"** - Musical concept application

 ### Principles
 - Embrace nondeterminism and simplicity: minimal timing guarantees, fast iteration.